 In fact, all documents at all levels of the FRBR classification be composed of sub-elements, that when combined form the whole document.
 These are called components, they abstractly represent the notion that several independent subdocuments form the whole document as it appears to the reader (i.e., a main body possibly followed by a number of attachments such as schedules and tables).

 It is important, during the URI/IRI identification, to analyse the structure of the parts of a document in order to separate the logical organization coming from the author (parliament, judge) from the physical organization of the content usually decided by some technical criteria.
-In other words the work URI/IRI should reflect the original logical structure as organized by the author for preserving over time the original forms and hierarchy of the annexes or of the other material composing the full document.
+In other words, the work URI/IRI should reflect the original logical structure as organized by the author for preserving over time the original forms and hierarchy of the annexes or of the other material composing the full document.
 The physical organization can follow different criteria connected to the application purposes or technical choices.
 So we can find in the URI/IRI of the Work three components but in the Manifestation we can find a unique URI/IRI component for managing document in any easier way.

 The Akoma Ntoso language allows names for documents that are free of restrictions and can be used everywhere (except in the markup of references) instead of the corresponding URIs.
 These names (called aliases in the Akoma Ntoso language) can be specified to record “well-known” natural language names for the document, as well as shortened names or even acronyms commonly used to refer to a document, see in the example below.